stephenzhao/aga/long-term_caching_of_static_assets_with_webpack.md

 Not exactly what we wanted, huh?
 So how can we guarantee that clients always get the latest versions of assets without re-downloading all of them?

 ## Separate hash per file
+What if we could produce the same filename if the contents of the file did not change between builds?
+For example, the file where we put all our libraries and other vendor stuff does not change that often.

 ## Get filenames from webpack compilation stats
 ## Deterministic hashes